 What is the best way to store it?

 If you have already followed one of these methods and have your videos, you might be wondering what the best way to store them is.

-There are a lot of new modern storage devices that can be used to store digital files.
+There are a lot of new modern storage devices that can be used to store digital files like photos.
 You might use a DVD or BluRay disc or a USB-Flash Memory Stick.
 These are great ways to store your files in a physical way.
 You can keep them safe in the same way you kept all that 8mm film safe for decades.